Safely Learning to Control the Constrained Linear Quadratic Regulator: Constraint-Satisfying Control

-\end{proposition} \begin{proof} We make use of the robust stability result in Theorem 2 of Matni et al.~\cite{virtual} and note that $\|\Dh\|<1$ is a sufficient condition for the existence of the inverse $(I+\Dh)^{-1}$ for any induced norm $\|.\|$ by the small gain theorem.
-Then by the sub-multiplicativity of the $\htwo$ and $\hinf$ norms,
+This follows from the robust stability result in Theorem 2 of Matni et al.~\cite{virtual} and the sub-multiplicativity of the $\htwo$ and $\hinf$ norms.
+Note that $\|\Dh\|<1$ is a sufficient condition for the existence of the inverse $(I+\Dh)^{-1}$ for any induced norm $\|.\|$ by the small gain theorem.